opc-cpvp/sondage-survey-external/README.md

 	- Also, I cannot get the ReferenceNumber property from the response.
 Work around: use XMLHttpRequest.
 -) localization in the model, inject IStringLocalizer didn't work.
 Maybe I need to have an interface like ISurveyPAModel -) PDF;
-	- Remove question numbers
 	- Attachments are missing
-	- Make it not editable
+	- Remove menu button when finished with the bugs

 -) Test on Internet Explorer
 	-